 221 2.0.0 closing connection l26si4867318ljg.18 - gsmtp

-While proceeding with this method, very important aspect is to properly recognise the responses of an email server.
-Important part of the server SMTP response are so called Basic status codes and Enhanced status codes.
+While proceeding with this method, a very important aspect is to properly recognize the responses of an email server.
+The important parts of the server SMTP response are so-called Basic status codes and Enhanced status codes.

-Basic status codes consist of 3 digits, where the first digit represents whether the response is:
+Basic status and verification codes consist of 3 digits, where the first digit represents whether the response is:

 • 2 – positive